 Tell us a little bit about D-Railed.
-I saw some info online, and it looks awesome.
+I saw some info online, and it looks fantastic.

-He’s in the film, so he’s attached, which is incredible, I love him, I’m so excited to be in the same film as him.
-Suzanne DeLaurentiis had this amazing story idea of a murder mystery on a train, and the train derails, I love it!
+He's in the film, so he's attached, which is incredible.
+I love him.
+I'm so excited to be in the same film as him.
+Suzanne DeLaurentiis had this fantastic story idea of a murder mystery on a train, and the train derails, I love it!

-So, she approached Dale Fabrigar who’s the director and co-writer, and Everette Wallin who plays the one of the leads in the film.
-They just over the course of the years put together this crazy story about a train, it’s set in the 1920s and it’s like a murder mystery, so it’s appealing, so appealing and fun in that regard.
+So, she approached Dale Fabrigar, who's the director and co-writer, and Everette Wallin who plays one of the leads in the film.
+They just over the years put together this crazy story about a train, it's set in the 1920s, and it's like a murder mystery, so it's appealing, so appealing and fun in that regard.
 And then all heck breaks loose…

-They make it easy for actors in my opinion.
-So, I mean everybody collectively just hunkered in and just accomplished something great!
+They make it easy for actors, in my opinion.
+So, I mean everybody collectively just hunkered in and just accomplished something magnificent!

 Moving to Hollywood, did you meet anyone you were a big fan of?

 I have one in particular that I almost met that I was just near inches from, Billy Bob Thornton.
-I had the chance of working on Goliath season two and the scene work that I was doing at the time where I saw him, our trailers were next to one another at Raleigh Studios in Hollywood.
-Here, he was on his way out and I was kind of standing by waiting to go to set, and in this particular scene I’m wearing underwear.
+I had the chance of working on Goliath season two and the scene work that I was doing at the time where I saw him.
+Our trailers were next to one another at Raleigh Studios in Hollywood.
+Here, he was on his way out, and I was standing by waiting to go to set, and in this particular scene, I'm wearing underwear.

-I didn’t want to run out of my trailer and sitting there in a robe and underwear and, “Hey Bob.
-Billy Bob, it’s excellent to meet you,” and this is really awkward and I really wish I had some more clothes on so I wouldn’t have felt so weird in going out there and approaching him and talking to him and expressing admiration, respect and whatnot.
+I didn't want to run out of my trailer and sitting there in a robe and underwear and, “Hey Bob.
+Billy Bob, it's excellent to meet you,” and this is awkward and I wish I had some more clothes on so I wouldn't have felt so weird in going out there and approaching him and talking to him and expressing admiration, respect, and whatnot.

-It’s just one of those moments where I just should have done it and said “I don’t care that I’m sitting here in underwear, I need to meet Billy Bob.”
-That was the closest I’ve come, since I was just sitting there in the trailer staring out the window.
-I’m like, “do I do this?
+It's just one of those moments where I only should have done it and said: “I don't care that I'm sitting here in underwear, I need to meet Billy Bob.”
+That was the closest I've come since I was sitting there in the trailer staring out the window.
+I'm like, “do I do this?
 Do I go up to Billy Bob?”
-I mean, I’m sure he’s been in more interesting situations than having someone come up to him in their underwear but that was an awkward moment and I regret not running out.
-I’ve heard how cool of a cat he is but … maybe I will meet him again.
+I mean, I'm sure he's been in more exciting situations than having someone come up to him in their underwear, but that was an awkward moment, and I regret not running out.
+I've heard how cool of a cat he is but … maybe I will meet him again.

 Was there anybody that you wanted to meet that you got an opportunity to meet?

-So, we took some photos together, we were talking, it just happened to be during the 2016 presidential debate, so I got a chance to like just to sit and talk with him for quite a long time and we were watching the debate on his cell phone and whatnot and it was just one of those moments.
+So, we took some photos together, we were talking, it just happened to be during the 2016 presidential debate, so I got a chance to like just to sit and talk with him for quite a long time, and we were watching the debate on his cell phone and whatnot, and it was only one of those moments.

-I had maybe met briefly a couple actors that have done some big things, but just to sit there and chit chat with him and realize that these are just working people too and perfectly capable of great conversation and being great people and they appreciate being treated the same way so that was just a fun week for me.
+I had maybe met briefly a couple of actors that have done some big things, but just to sit there and chit chat with him and realize that these are just working people too and perfectly capable of great conversation and being great people, and they appreciate being treated the same way, so that was just a fun week for me.

 Please check out D-Railed and you can follow Danny on Twitter here.